andrewacashner/hearingfaithms/chapters/chapter-3.md

 theorists for modal counterpoint.
 [@Cerone:Melopeo, 873--882, 883--885, 907--912; @Judd:RenaissanceModalTheory,
 364--406; @Barnett:TonalOrganization17C]
-Padilla uses thsoe conventions to punctuate the sections of the poem and make its grammatical and rhetorical structure clear to listeners.
+Padilla uses those conventions to punctuate the sections of the poem and make its grammatical and rhetorical structure clear to listeners.

 The composer has paid close attention to both metrical patterns and details of